pmean/build-website/text/00/outliers.md

 from the dataset\...\...any views or references that I should read to confirm my view, or theirs?*

 > There are several things you can do here.
-The suggestion in Altman\'s
+The suggestion in Altman's
 > book (page 130) is to **present an analysis with and without the
 > outliers**.
 Think of it as a sensitivity analysis.
 This also allows
 > the readers to make up their own minds about which analysis to use.